 People with a growth mindset recognize that they will keep improving and learning over the course of their lives.
 But those with a fixed mindset may interpret early challenges as a sign they aren't "cut out for it" and become frustrated.
-Instead, lifelong learners recognize that they will always have room to grow, but that the process may not be easy, writes Dickinson.
+Instead, lifelong learners recognize that they will always have room to grow, but that the process may not be easy.

 Habit 2: Set SMART goals

-Set learning goals that are Specific, Measurable, Action-oriented, Realistic, and Time-defined (SMART), writes Dickinson.
+Set learning goals that are Specific, Measurable, Action-oriented, Realistic, and Time-defined (SMART).
 If the goal is too vague (ex. be more creative), learners won't know where to start.
 If it's overly ambitious (ex. write a bestselling novel), they'll feel overwhelmed.

 Lifelong learners reflect on their personal goals and find small, concrete steps they can take toward them.
-As an added benefit, this approach can help learners rack up some easy wins early in the learning process and build their confidence.
+This approach can also help learners rack up some easy wins early in the learning process and build their confidence.

 Habit 3: Spend five hours each week learning

 Marathon study sessions have been shown to reduce learning.
-Benjamin Franklin set aside an hour each weekday to keep learning after he left school at the age of 10, writes Dickinson.
+Benjamin Franklin set aside an hour each weekday to keep learning after he left school at the age of 10, writes Kevin Dickinson for Big Think.
 Other supporters of lifelong learning recommend looking for any available opportunity to practice, revisit, or discuss the material.
 When you revisit information over time, the information becomes easier to retain and recall.